 Master Gardener Training Program

-Butte County Master Gardeners offer their training program in even years, from January–May in even years.
-In odd years, we hold Orientation Sessions in August for those interested in hearing more details about the program.
+Butte County Master Gardeners offer their training program from January–May in even years.
+In odd years, we hold Orientation Sessions in July and August for those interested in hearing more details about the program.
 The Orientation Sessions are advertised in local media and information regarding them will be posted on our website.